act-rules/act-rules.github.io/_rules/descriptive-link-5effbb.md

 #### Failed Example 6

-The link text does not describe the purpose of the link.
+The [accessible name][] (from the link's text) does not describe the purpose of the link.
 The other information available on the page is not [programmatically determined link context][] because it not available on the same cell of the link or in a header cell for that cell.

 ```html
 <table>